-The Product Manager is involved to prioritize features, create product specs and to see and use the product to make sure it passes requirements.
+The Product Manager is involved to prioritize features, create product specs and see and use the product, to make sure it passes requirements.
 From there it’s passed to the project manager to make sure development runs on schedule.

 Phase 5.
 Marketing

 The PM meets with the Product Marketing team to go over features and differentiators and review massaging, and refine to make sure all claims about the product features are accurate.

 Once we have the final product, we need to tell people how to use it, internally and externally – to customers.
 Training material is created for internal and users.
 The PM would also write documentation on how to use the product features.

 Phase 7.
 Launch (Party)

 Once the product hits the market, development does not stop.
 After the launch party comes reviews, customer feedback on ways to improve the product and cycle of development starts over to solve any new problems or update features.